Victory Heights Primary School, Dubai Sports City – The Review

 “We absolutely adore this school.
 Have been happily part of it for 4 years.
 No other school can compare, Miss Sasha knows EVERY child’s name and passionate about their performance.
 We are very blessed to be a part of such a great and caring school.”
 User Comment, SchoolsCompared.com – see below.

 Founded in 2013, Victory Heights Primary School is a (relatively) new school bedding in Early Years Foundation Stage to Key Stage 2 provision with remarkable pace.
-After only its second formal inspection by the KHDA in 2016 it has secured Good School status, its ratings jumping up by between 20% and 40% in key categories of inspection in a single year.
-It is worth noting that the Good School status came with both a number of identified “Very Good” and “Outstanding” features.
+After only its second formal inspection by the KHDA in 2016 it secured Good School status, its ratings jumping up by between 20% and 40% in key categories of inspection in a single year.
+The Good School status came with both a number of identified “Very Good” and “Outstanding” features so perhaps it is not surprising that its 2017/18 rating moved up another notch to Very Good.

 The key pointer prospective parents should take from this is that headline Inspection grading has to be understood in context.
 An improving school, particularly when showing this rate of progress across all phases, subjects and management indicators, is indicative of a school with significant potential across the board.
 At current levels of improvement, and with just three years since opening behind it, there is nothing to suggest Victory Heights will not secure Outstanding School status within its first five years.